-Introduced to a superstitious method of contraception during the early days of her marriage, Mrs. Akinwale believed that by constantly wearing a fetish ring on her finger she would avoid getting pregnant.
-After 4 years, the ring was misplaced and getting a replacement was difficult as she could not locate the medicine woman.
+DMPA-SC: Mrs. Akinwale believed that by constantly wearing a fetish ring on her finger she would avoid getting pregnant.
+She was introduced to this superstitious method of contraception during the early days of her marriage.
+After 4 years, the ring was misplaced, and getting a replacement was difficult as she could not locate the medicine woman.
 Due to fears of unwanted pregnancy, she stopped engaging freely in sexual activity with her husband.

-The use of DMPA-SC means that Mrs. Akinwale now has time to pursue personal goals like returning to school and she no longer has fears of an unplanned pregnancy.
-According to her,
+The use of this easy-to-use injectable contraceptive means that Mrs. Akinwale now has time to pursue personal goals like returning to school and she no longer has fears of an unplanned pregnancy.

 According to her, “I am not afraid of unplanned pregnancy anymore, my mind is now at rest, I can return to my normal life, there is nothing to fear again’.
 Since I started using it, I have been able to create time to go back to school…”